kekeh/vsdatatable/README.md

 * the vsdatatable directive loads the template and extending the row when the user wants to manipulate the data

 ### 5. column toggler
-* columns can be show/hide from the menu
+* columns can be shown/hidden from the menu

 ### 6. row selection
+* enable or disable
-* single ot multiple selection is possible
+* single or multiple selection is possible if enabled
 * the selected row data is passed to the parent

 ### 7. responsive UI
-* vsdatatable is UI responsive and scalable to different size of devices
+* vsdatatable UI is responsive and scalable to different size of devices

 ### 8. tooltips
 * tooltips are used to shown the string which are not fit to the column

 ### 9. touch and keyboard
-* works also with touch devices
+* works with touch devices
-* works also with keyboars only
+* works with keyboard

 ## Usage